lucerion/vim-server/README.md

 # vim-server

-Opens files in the single Vim instance.
+A Vim wrapper that opens files in a single Vim instance.

 ## Build